m1maker/ngt-docs/NGT documents/general/introduction.md

 # NGT: Your Gateway to Innovative Game Development

 Welcome to NGT (New Game Toolkit)!
-Born from the legacy of Blastbay Game Toolkit (BGT), NGT revolutionizes game development.
 Built on C++, it blends power with flexibility, enabling high-performance game creation.
-Embracing open source, NGT fosters collaboration, easing the transition for BGT users.
+Embracing open source, NGT fosters collaboration.
 Unleash limitless creativity within a thriving developer community.
 Join NGT and redefine the possibilities of game design.

 ## NGT Features: